 You barely need to look at the McDonalds logo to recognize it, and your goal should be to ensure that your marketing efforts and logo are just as recognizable to your audience.
 You shouldn't judge a book by its cover, but it's fair to say that image counts when it comes to promoting a business - and too many advertisers fail when it comes to building that image in a consistent and reliable way.
 Remember, your brand image is your opportunity to make an impression on prospective customers - don't waste it!

 It's all too easy for business owners to decide on the best place to advertise based on the potential rate of returns and the amount they'll have to pay - then simply stop worrying about it.
 As with any investment, you shouldn't be placing all of your eggs in one basket when it comes to marketing.
 Spread your budget around by choosing a variety of different media that is appropriate to your audience, and message.
 The chances are that you'll get much more impressive results.

 Having a realistic ad budget doesn't mean that you have to have a huge and unlimited supply of money set aside for advertising.
 Instead, it means understanding that your budget may need to adapt and change according to certain circumstances.
 For example, simply allocating $5,000 to advertising every month might be a great way to keep your bookkeeping simple, but the chances are that there will be months during the year when you need more advertising revenue, and times when you need less.
 For example, you may want to do more for your company during the holiday period, and less in times when your service is not as relevant.

 6) A Clear Identity

-No service or product is going to appeal to everyone, and too many business owners' waste time and money attempting to find ways to reach out to every market.
-Unfortunately, this can spell disaster for smaller businesses who can feel the financial stretch when they try to spread themselves too thin. and who you're going to market to, then go from there.
+No service or product is going to appeal to everyone, and too many business owners waste time and money attempting to find ways to reach out to every market.
+Unfortunately, this can spell disaster for smaller businesses that can feel the financial stretch when they try to spread themselves too thin.
+Decide who you're going to be and who you're going to market to, then go from there.